 The Beechwood Historic Site is located on the L-A-C-zoned portion of the overall Beech Tree site, which is not located in the subject Comprehensive Design Plan.
 Beechwood=s Environmental Setting, established by the Historic Preservation Commission in 1988 and never revised, is also mostly located in the L-A-C portion of the site.
-However, because it appears that a small portion of the Environmental Setting may extend into the R-S-zoned land, it is appropriate to illustrate the exact boundaries of the Environmental Setting were located on the R-S-zoned land, it would be important to know the exact location of the Environmental Setting in order to judge its impact, if any, on the adjacent land uses on the Beech Tree Comprehensive Design Plan.
+However, because it appears that a small portion of the Environmental Setting may extend into the R-S-zoned land, it is appropriate to illustrate the exact boundaries of the Environmental Setting on the subject CDP.
+Even if none of the Environmental Setting were located on the R-S-zoned land, it would be important to know the exact location of the Environmental Setting in order to judge its impact, if any, on the adjacent land uses on the Beech Tree Comprehensive Design Plan.
 Therefore, Condition 1.k. below is provided.